-Pictures that have been saved in the appropriate formats can be uploaded directly to NIKON IMAGE SPACE (""Uploading Pictures to the Web", page 208).
-You can also print pictures and share them with family and friends ("Printing", page 213).
+Pictures that have been saved in the appropriate formats can be uploaded directly to NIKON IMAGE SPACE (244, 245).
+You can also print pictures and share them with family and friends (248).

 NX Studio also offers many other ways to enjoy your photos and videos.
-For more information, see "What NX Studio Can Do for You" ("What NX Studio Can Do for You", page 7).
+For more information, see "What NX Studio Can Do for You" (\square 6).